keremgocen/deeplearn/README.md

 ### Part II - Reconstruction

-### Expected results
+#### Expected results
+- We do not know what to expect yet
-- Better results than using backpropagation only?
+- Better results than using backpropagation only?(ability to reach lower error rates?, speed?)
 - An efficient bias decision approach?